Trio of storms threatens nearly every weather hazard, including ‘life-threatening’ debris flows in LA fire burn areas

 Heavy rain presents an even greater risk to areas burned by recent deadly wildfires.

-“This storm has the potential to bring life threatening debris flows in and below recent burn scars,” the National Weather Service in Los Angeles warned Monday.
+“This storm has the potential to bring life threatening debris flows in and below recent burn scars,” the NWS in Los Angeles warned Monday.
 An inch or two of rain is possible over the Los Angeles basin.

+The threat to the burn scar areas comes as officials are tackling the effort to remove hazardous debris left behind by the fires.
+Los Angeles County recently bolstered storm preparations by cleaning debris basins, installing concrete barriers, and placing sandbags in fire zones to filter debris and protect storm drains.

 This storm will also bring heavy snow to California’s Sierra Nevada and mountainous areas of the West.
 It will track east Thursday night and Friday and reach the Plains by early Saturday morning.